-- (a) An information sign shall be provided where a sign is required to identify a specific location or routing (direction or destination) information. - (b) Information signs shall include direction signs, location signs, destination signs, runway exit signs, runway vacated signs and intersection take-off signs. - (c) A runway exit sign shall be provided where there is an operational need to identify a runway exit. - (d) A runway vacated sign shall be provided where the exit taxiway lacks taxiway centre line lighting, and it is necessary to indicate to a pilot departing a runway the perimeter of the ILS/MLS critical/sensitive area or the lower edge of the inner transitional surface, whichever is farther from the runway centre line.
+- (a) An information sign shall be provided where a sign is required to identify a specific location or routing (direction or destination) information. - (b) Information signs shall include direction signs, location signs, destination signs, runway exit signs, runway vacated signs and intersection take-off signs. - (c) A runway exit sign shall be provided where there is an operational need to identify a runway exit. - (d) A runway exit sign shall be located prior to the runway exit point in line with a position at least 60 m prior to the point of tangency where the code number is 3 or 4, and at least 30 m where the code number is 1 or 2. - (e) A runway vacated sign shall be provided where the exit taxiway lacks taxiway centre line lighting, and it is necessary to indicate to a pilot departing a runway the perimeter of the ILS/MLS critical/sensitive area or the lower edge of the inner transitional surface, whichever is farther from the runway centre line.